Team Andersen clears out abandoned vehicles

 |Downloads:

-This work, Team Andersen clears out abandoned vehicles [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Andersen clears out abandoned vehicles, by SrA Kaitlyn Preston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT